ICRA-2018/fast_change_detection/README.md

 ## License

-This project is licensed under the Fgunzip ../dataset/statue/model.obj.gzreeBSD License.
+This project is licensed under the FreeBSD License.
 See the LICENSE.txt file for details.

 ## Using with ROSLab
 ```